 I taught myself how to sew, mostly through trial and error and by learning tips and tricks from my friends.
 I cosplay because I enjoy finding outlets for my creative energy and because I think it's really fun to dress up in costumes.

 I don't think there's any one definition of what cosplay is.
-I have respect for anyone who dresses up and calls themselves a cosplayer, from cosplayers who spend hundreds of hours on their costumes, to cosplayers who come up with a costume the night before a con, to cosplayers who made their costumes with duct tape.
+I have respect for anyone who dresses up and calls themselves a cosplayer, from cosplayers who spend hundreds of hours on their costumes, to cosplayers who come up with a costume the night before a con, to cosplayers who buy their costumes.
 To me, however you want to cosplay is legit.

 I used to let cosplaying stress me out.
 This was for many reasons.
 I didn't always cosplay what I wanted to cosplay, and I quickly learned that forcing yourself to work on a project you have little interest in is not very fun at all.
 Moreover, I used to spend way too much time worrying that people would judge me based on the perceived quality of my costume or by how well I suited a certain character.

 I don't think being "good" at cosplaying should be defined solely by how "accurate" someone's appearance is or by how much money and time they have to spend on making a costume.
 I feel like narrow understandings of what makes a cosplay "good" or" accurate" just end up excluding people or making them feel judged, and that's not cool at all.
 If negative words, actions or ideas are ruining peoples' cosplay experiences, then I think that we, as a community, need to work towards creating a more welcoming and inclusive environment.
 I think everyone should be able to cosplay what they want to cosplay and have fun doing it.